Japan officials hunt for reasons behind fire that killed 34

 “All of these people were our talented, precious colleagues,” it said.
 “Both for us here, as well as the animation industry as a whole, this is a huge blow.”

-On Monday, company president Hideaki Hatta sent a letter to police asking them not to release the names of the victims.
+On Monday, company president Hideaki Hatta sent a letter to police asking them to urge the media not to release the names of victims.

 “It’s not hard to imagine how painful this would be to the victims’ families in their present, deep suffering,” Hatta said in the letter, which was released to media.